Supplements to the Satyricon: José Marchena, 1800

-José Marchena Ruiz de Cueto, a Spaniard, was at Basle in 1800, attached to the staff of the French general Moreau.
+José Marchena Ruiz de Cueto, a Spaniard, was at Basel in 1800, attached to the staff of the French general Moreau.
 In his spare time he wrote scholarly notes on ancient sexuality, and eventually constructed a supplement to Petronius which illustrated his researches.
 He translated the fragment into French, attached the notes, and published the book as Fragmentum Petronii (Paris?
 1800), claiming that the fragment was by Petronius and the translation and notes were by a certain Doctor of Theology named "Lallemand".

 In Marchena's preface, dedicated to the Napoleonic Army of the Rhine, he states that he found the fragment in a manuscript of the work of Saint Gennadios on the Duties of Priests; close examination had revealed that it was a palimpsest and that this fragment formed the underlying text.

 According to Stephen Gaselee "in every line it has exactly the Petronian turn of phrase."

-An English translation of both text and notes is included in Firebaugh's 1922 translation of the Satyricon.
+An English translation of both text and notes is included in Firebaugh's 1922 translation, The Satyricon of Petronius Arbiter.

 The Latin text of the fragment, very rare in its original edition, is included in W.K.
 Kelly's 1854 translation of the Satyricon.